Over the last several years we've heard a lot of conversations around voting — and that's for good reason.

 So hold them accountable all term long so that they know what it will take to get your vote.

-The best ways to hold your elected officials accountable:
+The best ways to hold your elected political leaders accountable:

 Call Your Representatives